erikvullings/slimdown-js/README.md

 - Code blocks
 - Blockquotes
 - Tables
-- Underscores (\_)
+- Underscores (Escape underscores to keep them `\_`)
 - Ordered/unordered lists (one level deep only)
+- Superscript and subscript (`z~1~` or `a^2^`)

 ## Size

 The main reason for using this library, which hasn't been extensively tested and is not completely compatible with the spec, is to have something small.
-Version 0.1.0's size is 2.614 bytes, uncompressed, and 1.267 bytes using gzip compression.
+Version 0.7.0's size is 2.261 bytes uncompressed, and 1.241 bytes using 7z compression.

 For more advanced scenario's, however, I can recommend [marked](https://github.com/markedjs/marked), albeit at a bigger size: marked.min.js is 23.372 bytes uncompressed, and 7.684 bytes using gzip.